maduhu88/VSphere-Kali-Purple-SOC-in-a-Box/_documentation/8 - Kali Purple.md

 **The following commands are to be entered into a terminal session.**

-1. **Enter "_sudo update-grub_" to update the GRUB bootloader.
+1. **Enter the following command to update the GRUB bootloader.
 Enter your password if prompted.**

+        sudo update-grub

 ![](RackMultipart20231221-1-5l8g4e_html_a1ec261e98d52386.png)

 *Figure 78 - Kali Purple: Update GRUB bootloader*

-1. **Enter "_sudo apt update_" to fetch the latest version of the package lists for the Kali Purple distribution.**
+1. **Enter the following command to fetch the latest version of the package lists for the Kali Purple distribution:**

+        sudo apt update

 ![](RackMultipart20231221-1-5l8g4e_html_a7a4028cf682ae7b.png)

 *Figure 79 - Kali Purple: APT update*

-1. **Enter "_sudo apt full-upgrade -y_" to install/update any packages that requires upgrading.
+1. **Enter the following command to install/update any packages that requires upgrading.
 This will take several minutes to complete.**

+        sudo apt full-upgrade -y

 ![](RackMultipart20231221-1-5l8g4e_html_b737e8cdef93ef54.png)